Microsoft/IntuneDocs.pt-pt/intune/microsoft-intune-service-description.md

 - **Intune with System Center Configuration Manager.** Use the Configuration Manager management console to manage computers and mobile devices in your enterprise.
 This configuration can help you to manage all your organization’s devices through a single console, the Configuration Manager Admin Console.
 Configuration Manager supports large numbers of mobile devices, servers, and computers.
 For more about Configuration Manager, see [Hybrid mobile device management (MDM) with System Center Configuration Manager and Microsoft Intune](/sccm/mdm/understand/hybrid-mobile-device-management).
 For more help deciding which approach is right for you, see [Choose between Microsoft Intune standalone and hybrid mobile device management with Configuration Manager](/sccm/mdm/understand/choose-between-standalone-intune-and-hybrid-mobile-device-management).--->

 ## <a name="language-support"></a>Suporte de idiomas
-Intune é executado no portal do Azure, que suporta os seguintes idiomas: Chinês (simplificado), chinês (tradicional), Tcheco, Holandês, inglês, alemão, húngaro, italiano, japonês, português (Brasil), português (Portugal), russo, espanhol, inglês, francês, coreano, polaco, sueco e turco.
+O Intune é executado no portal do Azure, que dá suporte a estes idiomas: Chinês (simplificado), chinês (tradicional), tcheco, holandês, inglês, alemão, húngaro, italiano, japonês, Português (Brasil), Português (Portugal), russo, espanhol, inglês, francês, coreano, polonês, Sueco, Turco.

 A Consola de Administração do Intune e as experiências em dispositivos móveis destinadas ao utilizador suportam dinamarquês, grego, finlandês, norueguês e romeno, para além de todos os idiomas suportados pelo portal do Azure.